-If you prefer a strong and rich coffee, almost similar to espresso, a Moka pot is the way to go.
+A Moka pot is the way to go if you prefer a strong and rich coffee, almost similar to espresso.
 If you like it milder and richer, go for a French press.

-Other things to consider are how much time you are willing to spend preparing your cup and the type of coffee to use.
+Other things to consider are how much time you are willing to spend preparing your cup and what coffee to use.